Unifying 23 microsites into one scalable design system

 Overcoming Resistance: The biggest challenge wasn't technical—it was cultural.
 Teams worried about losing creative control or that "their site was too special" for a shared system.
 We addressed this by:

-• Involving resistant teams in component design to ensure their needs were represented
+• Involving resistant teams in template and component design to ensure their needs were represented

 • Building flexibility through tokens and variants rather than rigid, one-size-fits-all patterns